GalynaM/matplotlib-challenge/README.md

 Line plot generated to analyze progression of tumor for a specific mouse Scatter Chart generated to see if there is a correlation btw mouse weigh and average tumor volume Correlation and Linear regression model between mouse weigh and average tumor volume was calculated and visualized via Scatter and Line Plots
+Analysis of the received data had been added